-SAFOODS contains information on the energy and nutrient content of foods generally consumed by South Africans.
 Information on food composition captured in SAFOODS comes from different sources, e.g. chemically analysed food, other international food composition databases, scientific articles, and recipe calculations.
-The reference sources of the nutrient information are captured in SAFOODS and available from the food composition database compilers.
+The origin (reference sources) of the nutrient information is captured in SAFOODS and available from the food composition database compilers.

-Presently SAFOODS contains nutrient information on 1 472 food items.
+Currently SAFOODS contains nutrient information on 1667 food items.
 A shortened version of the South African Food Composition Database is available online.

-A food composition database can never be complete and needs constant revision.
+A food composition database can never be complete and requires constant revision.
 Improving and increasing the information captured in SAFOODS are the main objectives of compilers of the database.

 Focus area leader